-As the new year begins, the financial sector is recognizing the need to navigate the growing threat landscape in its digital offerings.
+As the new year begins, the financial sector is recognizing the need to navigate the growing threat landscape in its digital offerings, emphasizing the importance of Cybersecurity for Finance.
 The financial industry occupied the second spot for the highest volume of data breaches in 2022.
 In the US alone, as many as 79 financial institutions reported breach incidents that affected thousand or more customers.

-Across credit unions and major banks, cybersecurity incidents have consistently grown despite measures taken by firms to secure their digital assets.
+Across credit unions and major banks, incidents involving cybersecurity in the financial sector have consistently grown despite measures taken by firms to secure their digital assets.

-However, the best way to tackle the problem of cybersecurity in the financial services industry is to be prepared for the worst in order to handle a potential threat at any time.
+However, the best way to tackle the problem of Cyber security for financial institutions in the financial services industry is to be prepared for the worst in order to handle a potential threat at any time.
 This is why banks and financial institutions need to have a clear understanding of how problem areas of cybersecurity in the banking industry will play out in 2023.
 Let us look at the key trends to watch out for in 2023 in the BFSI sector.

 New Threat Environment